 I heavily struggled with understanding letterform widths and spacing but like everything in life, it gets better with time and practice.

 After many weeks of constantly editing our glyphs, it was time for a final critique session.
 The one and only, Dan Rhatigan provided a final review of my typeface and it was nothing short of amazing.
 We also had to give a presentation to a large group of outside reviewers.
 The style and overall look/feel was up to us.
 No direction was given which allowed us to be creative in the way we presented our typeface.
 I chose to showcase the final glyphs, possible usage (Disneyland signage, Corona bottle, etc.), and overall thoughts on the process.
+Feel free to view the PDF presentation here.

 Type@Cooper — Term 2

-Term 2 focused on drawing a single weight but we mentally prepared for the idea of drawing multiple weights, widths and styles during Term 3.
+Term 2 focused on drawing a single weight but we mentally prepared for the idea of drawing multiple weights, widths, and styles during Term 3.

 Our second term also presented itself with new teachers – Christian Schwartz and Berton Hasebe.
 Troy and Ryan continued to TA throughout the rest of our time at Cooper as well.

 With new teachers and a completed typeface under our belts, it was time for us to begin yet another typeface from the ground up.
 We were given the task of doing research to devise three separate ideas for unique typefaces.
-Out of those three ideas, only one was selected to progress forward with.
+Out of those three ideas, only one idea was selected to progress forward with.

 I had a general idea of what I wanted this typeface to look like in the back of my head.
 I took the opportunity to explore that idea further within James Edmondson’s TypeCooker workshop.
-Looking back, there are obvious issues with some of the letterforms, but exploring a variety of weights allowed me to see how things were panning out.
+Looking back, there were obvious issues with some of the letterforms, but exploring a variety of weights allowed me to see how things were panning out.
 This really got the wheels turning and had me excited to begin the vectoring process.

 As we did in our first term, each week, we printed out many many sheets of proofs for our teachers to review.
 Proofs containing spacing strings (nn/?* nn oo/?* oo & HH/?H/?O/?OO), character sets, and running text for reading/legibility purposes.
 Christian and Berton would mark them up and provide feedback to guide our typefaces in the right direction.